I write everyday butjournaling leave

 - New favourite lunch.
 Brown rice, beans and taco spice mix – fried together in a pan.
 So good.
 Takes about five minutes.
 Has the texture of mince.
 Discovered by accident.

-- Listening to this podcast “Everything Happens” Dont even know how I found it.
-Has helped me realise there’s not always answers to all the “but whys” but there can be peace anyway.
+- Listening to “Everything Happens” Podcast .
+Do not even know how I found it.
+Has helped me realise there’s not always answers to all the “but whys” but there can be peace about them anyway.

 Friends simple ideas as always but I hope that helps you with capturing a little of your world both to appreciate the here and now and for looking back on in days to come.